ckormanyos/e_float-2021/README.md

 and legacy insight into the early origins of a work that influenced [Boost.Multiprecision](https://www.boost.org/doc/libs/1_80_0/libs/multiprecision/doc/html/index.html).

-The algorithms and implementation methods in e_float-2021 may also provide some level of guidance and practical implementation advice on how to deal with big floating-point implementations within the context of modern C++.
+The algorithms and implementation methods in e_float-2021 may also provide some level of guidance and practical advice on how to deal with big floating-point realizations within the context of modern C++.

 The `e_float` project itself is derived from an earlier, unpublished